nosas/blog/deep_learning_python/ch3/article.md

 To learn from data, we have to make assumptions about it - also referred to as a *hypothesis space* or *space of possibilities* in chapter 1.
 These assumptions (hypothesis space) define what can be learned.
+By choosing a network topology, we constrain our hypothesis space to a specific series of tensor operations.
 As such, the structure of the model's hypothesis space - the architecture of the model - is extremely important.

 The hypothesis space encodes the assumptions we make about our problems, aka the prior knowledge that the model starts with.
 For instance, if we're working on a two-class classification problem with a model made of a single `Dense` layer with no activation function, then we are assuming that our two classes are linearly separable.
+Finding the right balance between the number of layers, types of layers, and the number of parameters in the model is a key part of choosing a network architecture.

+In short, the network's architecture constrains the data that can be learned.
+We must find the right architecture for our problem and data.
+With time, this process will become second nature.

+Enough of model architecture, let's talk about model compilation and how we configure the learning process.

+## The "compile" step: Configuring the learning process

+Once the model architecture is defined, there are three more key parts to be defined:

+1. *Loss function* - The quantity that will be minimized during training.
+It represents a measure of the model's success for the task at hand.
+2. *Optimizer* - Determines how the network will be updated based on the loss function.
+3. *Metrics* - The various measures of success we can monitor during training and validation, such as classification accuracy.